-Develop a critical eye in the Film, Television, and Media Studies program.
-In this course of study, you’ll explore the many ways in which filmmakers have used the media as a means of personal expression as well as a tool for interpreting the world.
+Develop a critical eye in the Film, Television, and Media Studies Program.
+In this course of study, you will explore the many ways in which filmmakers have used the media as a means of personal expression as well as a tool for interpreting the world.

 What You’ll Learn

 A degree in Film, TV, and Media Studies prepares students to become informed citizens and savvy interpreters of the visual information that surrounds us.
 You accomplish this through:

 - Studying the theoretical, historical, and critical foundations of films, TV, and other visual media

 - Learning to write fluently and critically about all forms of visual media

 This program does not involve hands-on filmmaking.
-Students majoring in Film, TV, and Media Studies who'd like to try filmmaking are welcome to take classes in animation or screenwriting, or to spend a semester abroad in our International Documentary program in Bonn, Germany.
+Students majoring in Film, TV, and Media Studies who would like to try filmmaking are welcome to take classes in animation or screenwriting, or to spend a semester abroad in our International Documentary program in Bonn, Germany.